newsuk/times-components-native/packages/jest-serializer/README.md

 multitude of snapshot updates you don't care about which dulls your interest in reviewing them at the PR level with little benefit.

-For web using Enzyme with `mount` and a mixture of the `enzymeRenderedSerializer` and `enzymeTreeSerializer` should give you everything you need to start with.
-As with the curation of any snapshot, it's best to start with the raw output, then prune it iteratively to make sure you both don't miss something and/or can make informed decision on where you want to split your snapshots.

 It's particularly recommended to split out styling from rendering in tests due to the same "too many updates" problem.
 It's much more likely that the snapshots will be valued if they only update when they're supposed to and changing